membraneframework-labs/guide/guide/creating_app/advanced.md

 After succcessfully running your first Membrane Pipeline, we can move on to more complicated stuff.
-In this guide, we will show you how to provide options for pads, how to link an element with dynamic pad(s) and how introduce synchronization of start between elements
+In this guide, we will show you how to provide options for pads, how to link an element with dynamic pad(s) and how to introduce synchronization of start between elements

 ## Pad options

-Not only elements can have some options.
+Not only elements can have options.
 Some pads have options as well.
-You can provide them in a keyword at the end of the tuple defining link:
+You can provide them in a keyword list at the end of the tuple defining link:

 ```elixir
 links = %{